-- A Change Package to help teams develop a better understanding of OUD care and plan their quality improvement;
+- Tools and resources to help teams develop a better understanding of OUD care and plan their quality improvement;

 - A certificate of completion; and

-- A copy of the final report for the collaborative.
+- A copy of the final report for the initiative.

-A measurement plan will be included in the Change Package with suggested measures for teams to track their improvement efforts and impacts.
+A measurement plan provided to teams with suggested measures for teams to track their improvement efforts and impacts.

 PWLLE are integral members and leaders in both the planning and action stages of the collaborative.
-Some of the faculty members are PWLLE, and additional PWLLE are being engaged in the development of the Getting Started Kit.
+Some of the faculty members are PWLLE, and additional PWLLE are being engaged in the development of resources and education.
 Participating teams are encouraged to have a PWLLE as part of their core team membership.
 More information on how to recruit and support PWLLE on your team will be provided in the coming weeks.

 This project is focused on learning and improving OUD care in the ED.
 This means that some teams will be supported in initiating the use of buprenorphine-naloxone (Suboxone®) in the ED, while other teams will be working on improving their already existing buprenorphine-naloxone (Suboxone®) care.

-Webinars will be scheduled and delivered using WebEx, which can be accessed at https://bcpsqc.webex.com/ on the day of the event.
+Webinars will be scheduled and delivered using Zoom.
 This technology has both video conferencing and call-in options.
-Webinars will be recorded and posted online for anyone not able to attend in person.
+Webinars will be recorded and posted online for anyone not able to attend in real time.
 Specific information on the webinar and login instructions will be shared well in advance of the event.

-There is no charge to participate in the collaborative.
+There is no charge to participate.
 The improvement work involved in this collaborative will be supported by your manager and embedded into your everyday workload.
 Some funding is available through the Community Overdose Crisis Innovation Fund provided by the Ministry of Mental Health and Addictions.
 Funding is available for:

-- Costs associated with travel and backfill for three team members (including up to one physician) to attend the in-person session; and
+- Costs associated with backfill for three team members (including up to one physician) to attend the learning webinars; and

 - Support for physician leadership.